Here's a Complete Traditional Guide to an Assamese Wedding

 Khel Dhemali

 The couple plays fun games and competes against each other.
-These fun and games include finding the ring in a bowl of rice and so on.
+These fun games include finding the ring in a rice bowl.
 It is a perfect traditional ice-breaker that the newlywed and their families enjoy thoroughly.

 Maan Dhora